a sequence change extending the amino acid sequence at the N- or C-terminal end with one or more amino acids.

 predicted consequences, i.e. without experimental evidence (no RNA or protein sequence analysed), should be given in parentheses, e.g. p.(Ter110Glnext*17).

-variants affecting the translation initiation site (Met1) activating a downstream (C-terminal) translation initiation site are described as a deletion, e.g. p.Gly2_Met46del.
+variants affecting the translation initiation site (Met1) activating an upstream (N-terminal) translation initiation site are described as deletion-insertion, those activating a downstream (C-terminal) initiation site as a deletion.

 a variant in the 5’ UTR activates a new upstream translation initiation site starting with amino acid Met-5